corda/corda/docs/source/cordapp-custom-serializers.rst

         private final Int a
         private final Int b

+        // Because this is marked private the serialization framework will not
+        // consider it when looking to see which constructor should be used
-        private Example(Int a, Int b) {
+        // when serializing instances of this class. private Example(Int a, Int b) {
             this.a = a;
             this.b = b;